-Ensuring you get enough vitamin C in your diet is the first step to building a strong immune system.
+Ensuring that you get enough vitamin C is my first tip for building a strong immune system.
 This vitamin plays a vital role in supporting a healthy immune system.
 It helps your body produce certain types of white blood cells that fight off illness.
 Not only does vitamin C help produce these white blood cells, but it also assists in protecting them against free radical damage in your body.

 Taking products like Emergen-C and Airborne is one way to boost your immune system quickly.
 Another option is taking vitamin C as a supplement (Example: Thorne – Vitamin C with Flavonoids).
-However, you can also get vitamin C through food sources, such as bell peppers (yellow peppers are best), oranges and orange juice, strawberries, lemon, and leafy greens like kale.
+However, you can also get vitamin C through food sources, such as bell peppers (yellow peppers are best), oranges, clementines (my favorite!), strawberries, lemon, and leafy greens like kale.
 Try my kale and white bean soup to get some vitamin C in your system!

 Get Plenty of Vitamin D

 I’m sure you’ve heard about the importance of vitamin D for your immune system.
 Normally, you can just step outside and get your daily dose of this powerful vitamin from the sun.
 But it’s winter.
 And if you live in the northeastern U.S. as I do, you aren’t spending a whole lotta time outdoors.